| CONDUCTING AIR TIGHT

 exteriors, windows or blinds in order to obtain

+a videotape of the claimant.
 It is also important that the investigator be

 given an accurate and reliable description of